 Where to stay in Ottawa as a tourist?
 The best areas to stay in Ottawa for first-timers are the neighborhoods of Downtown Ottawa, Sparks Street, ByWard Market, Centretown, The Glebe, Kanata, Gatineau/Hull, Nepean.
-These neighborhoods are very popular with tourist, and it offers a wide variety of tourist attractions, and amenities.
-In this guide, we will be looking at where to stay in Ottawa for tourists and family.
+These are popular san safe areas for tourists that offer a wide variety of attractions and amenities.

 Although Ottawa itself is pretty small, when you add in the neighboring city of Gatineau, just on the other side of the Ottawa River, a trip to Ottawa allows you to explore two cities for the price of one.
 Between the two of them, there are tons for visitors to see and do, no matter how long you are staying.

 You can also choose to stay in the nightlife hub around ByWard Market.
 If you are planning a romantic getaway, then the charming Glebe district is the top recommendation.
 Quiet and residential, Glebe has a quaint atmosphere that lends itself perfectly to a more intimate escape.

-Meanwhile, for families, I most recommend staying just across the river in Hull or Gatineau.
-This is a quieter area with plenty of open space for kids to run about without getting lost in a crowd.
+Hull or Gatineau is a quieter area with plenty of open space for kids to run about without getting lost in a crowd.
 When you want to go sightseeing, it is just a quick trip across one of several bridges spanning the Ottawa River, right into the city center.

 |💎 Best luxury hotel:||Fairmont Chateau Laurier Gold Experience|

 Map of areas and neighborhoods in Ottawa: